NUM-Forschungsdatenplattform/num-ops-guide/README.md

 Follow the step-by-step instructions in the guide to deploy and configure each component.
 The guide is continually updated to include the latest best practices and improvements.

+### Deploy ArgoCD

+We'll use Helm to install Argo CD with the community-maintained chart from argoproj/argo-helm.
+The Argo project doesn't provide an official Helm chart.

+Specifically, we are going to create a Helm "umbrella chart".
+This is basically a custom chart that wraps another chart.
+It pulls the original chart in as a dependency, and overrides the default values.
+In our case, we create an argo-cd Helm chart that wraps the community-maintained argo-cd Helm chart.

+Using this approach, we have more flexibility in the future, by possibly including additional Kubernetes resources.
+The most common use case for this is to add Secrets (which could be encrypted using sops or SealedSecrets) to our application.
+For example, if we use webhooks with Argo CD, we have the possibility to securely store the webhook URL in a Secret.

+Before we install our chart, we need to generate a Helm chart lock file for it.
+When installing a Helm chart, Argo CD checks the lock file for any dependencies and downloads them.
+Not having the lock file will result in an error.

+    $ helm repo add argo-cd https://argoproj.github.io/argo-helm
+    $ helm dep update charts/argo-cd/

+We have to do the initial installation manually from our local machine, later we set up Argo CD to manage itself (meaning that Argo CD will automatically detect any changes to the helm chart and synchronize it.

+    $ helm install argo-cd charts/argo-cd/

+The Helm chart doesn't install an Ingress by default.
+To access the Web UI we have to port-forward to the argocd-server service on port 443:

+    $ kubectl port-forward svc/argo-cd-argocd-server 8080:443

+We can then visit http://localhost:8080 to access it, which will show as a login form.
+The default username is `admin`.
+The password is auto-generated, we can get it with:

+    $ kubectl get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d

+Or
+    $ argocd admin initial-password

+### Deploy the App of Apps

+In general, when we want to add an application to Argo CD, we need to add an Application resource in our Kubernetes cluster.
+The resource needs to specify where to find manifests for our application.

+The `root-app` is a Helm chart that renders Application manifests.
+Initially it has to be added manually, but after that we can just commit Application manifests with Git, and they will be deployed automatically.

+Argo CD will not use helm install to install charts.
+It will render the chart with helm template and then apply the output with kubectl.
+This means we can't run helm list on a local machine to get all installed releases.

+The first time we have to deploy the App of Apps manually, later we'll let Argo CD manage the root-app and synchronize it automatically:

+$ helm template root-app/ | kubectl apply -f -

 ### TODO

 TODO